woojiahao/tp/docs/DeveloperGuide.md

 [//]: # (TODO: Link to each DG/UG entry)

-- Add transactions
+- Add transaction
-- Delete transactions
+- Delete transaction
-- Clear transactions
+- Clear all transaction
-- Edit transactions
+- Edit transaction
-- Find transaction
+- Find transaction(s)
 - Get total expenditure

+#### Categorize Finances

+This feature serves as an extension to adding a transaction as categories provide finer details about a transaction.

+Using the `edit_transaction` command, users can now:

+- Add categories
+- Edit existing categories
+- Remove existing categories

 #### Others